murphyhjohn/IBC-subtype-survival/README.md

     -   Recode to Luminal A (HR+/HER2-), Luminal B (HR+/Her2+), HER2 Positive (HR-/HER2+), Triple Negative (HR-/HER2-)
     -   390 individuals have unknown subtype.
 These were removed
+    -   create category variable with A as 0, B as 1, Neg as 2, Pos as 3. also create subtype0, ..1, ..2, ..3

 -   **Grade Recode (thru 2017)**and **DERIVED SUMMARY GRADE 2018 (2018+).
 Histologic Type ICD-O-3 which seems probably has documentation somewhere on how to convert to grade but eems like it might be tedious**